Becksteinlab/workflows-talk/narrative.md

 5. We could then run any number of postprocessing or analysis tasks.
    We might also decide whether or not to continue the simulation, which would mean we start a new set of tasks beginning with one like (2).

-This set of tasks could be expressed as a *workflow*, which happens to be an *directed, acyclic graph* ("DAG") giving nodes as tasks and arrows for dependencies.
+This set of tasks could be expressed as a *workflow*, which happens to be a *directed, acyclic graph* ("DAG") giving nodes as tasks and arrows for dependencies.
 This can be thought of as a flowchart of the work we need to perform.
 It turns out that the system of automation we are presenting can perform exactly the tasks laid out in this way, as each task is:
 1. Discretely defined.
-Each task either waiting for dependencies, ready, running, complete, or failed.
+Each task is either waiting on dependencies, ready, running, complete, or failed.
    Because the state of a task is one of these discrete values, it is clearly defined when we can execute a task that is dependent on another.
 2. *Idempotent*, meaning that if we were in the middle of a task and it failed for some reason, we could just do that task again and we'd be fine.
    There would be no side effects to re-running a task, save for some resource cost (CPU hours, bandwidth).